Tencent/omi/docs/en_components.md

 ```

 - In line 3, we use `makeHTML` to make the component to a tag which can be used in render method.
 Of course, `Omi.makeHTML('List', List);` can also be written in the end of List component.
+- In line 9, the parent component defines the 'listData' property
-- In line 33, we use List component in the render method. `name` attribute allows us easily find the instance of the component by using `this`. .
+- In line 34, we use List component in the render method. `name` attribute allows us easily find the instance of the component by using `this`.`data="listData"` attribute allows us easily pass `this.listData`  to the sub component from parent component.

-It should be noted that the `data` passed from `data="data"` is cloned to the subcomponents by Object.assign(shallow  copy) , which means if we want to change the DOM, we recommend  that first update the `data` of the instance of subcomponent(not the parent component's data ) and secondly call the `update` method.
+It should be noted that the `data` passed from `data="listData"` is cloned to the subcomponents by Object.assign(shallow  copy) , which means if we want to change the DOM, we recommend  that first update the `data` of the instance of subcomponent(not the parent component's `listData` ) and secondly call the `update` method.

 In fact there are 4 way to communicate between components, it'll be explained later.